 Living in Singapore has made me significantly more independent.
 My curiosity has intensified, and I’m constantly seeking new experiences.

-My friends and I have maximized our time here—we embrace every opportunity to travel, try new things, and challenge ourselves.
+My friends and I have made the most of our time here—we seize every opportunity to travel, try new things, and challenge ourselves.

 One of the most rewarding challenges we undertook was completing the Singapore Half Marathon.